namibj/zaia/README.md

 ## Ethos

-Zaia's goal is first and foremost to be easy to use.
+Zaia's goal is first and foremost to be easy to use and deploy.
 This means providing additional tools that other Lua implementations does not provide such as convenient language functionality and specialized libraries providing datastructures and algorithms.